As women of spirit and faith,

 This Parliament was buzzing with feminine energy.
 Everywhere we went people were talking about Earth-based spirituality, the Sacred Feminine, feminine principles, women’s leadership and women’s issues.
 Little pink buttons with the question ‘What happens when women lead?’ showed up sprinkled liberally among the 4,000+ attendees and there was a full page of workshops listed under the Program Cluster ‘Women in Leadership.

-- Convened a Leadership Retreat in November 2010 bringing together 30 diverse spiritual leaders from the U.S. and Canada for connection and action planning
+• Convened a Leadership Retreat in November 2010 bringing together 30 diverse spiritual leaders from the U.S. and Canada for connection and collaboration.

-- Hosted more than 40 book events connecting with women across the U.S. and Canada – and more on the horizon.
+• Hosted more than 40 book events connecting with women across the U.S. and Canada.

-- Convened a Young Leaders Retreat bringing together 28 women in April 2012 in Atlanta
+• Convened a Young Leaders Retreat bringing together 29 intergenerational women in April 2012 in Atlanta

-As humanity is poised on the cusp of a powerful cultural shift into unity and oneness, it is imperative for women to fully take their place alongside men.
+As many of us feel a sense of urgency in the face of global challenges, it is imperative for women to fully take their place alongside men.
 The way we work as women adds to the wholeness of leadership and makes possible a new paradigm of balanced, responsible and caring global citizenship.
 In truth, we women are still learning individually and collectively how to effectively bring forth our leadership.
 The work of this organization is to support and nurture that learning at every level.